domcyrus/rustnet/ARCHITECTURE.md

 Uses libpcap to capture raw packets from the network interface.
 This thread runs independently and feeds packets into a Crossbeam channel for processing.

 **Responsibilities:**
-- Open network interface in promiscuous mode
+- Open network interface for packet capture (non-promiscuous, read-only mode)
 - Apply BPF filters if needed
 - Capture raw packets
 - Send packets to processing queue